Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 **Theresa:**

 "Simply put, I love to code.
 The sleuthwork of identifying the source of a bug (especially when the error message is less than helpful).
 The zen-like state of refactoring tests in a massive codebase.
 The excitement of implementing a long-anticipated feature.
 The consistent vacillation between questioning and understanding.
+That is why, as a Software Developer, I took the time and have portfolio projects in Ruby, Rails, Javascript, CSS, HTML5 and React.

 I have a reputation for asking great questions, shipping quality code, being a strong pair and working well across teams."